maia-s/proclet/proclet/README.md

 `parse_all` returns an error if there's tokens left in the buffer after parsing.
 To leave the rest of the buffer for the next parser to parse, use the `parse` method instead.

-You can combine parsers to parse more complex objects like `delimited` does in the example above, but most types can be parsed directly:
+You can combine parsers to parse more complex objects like `punctuated` does in the example above.
+Types that implement the `Parse` trait can be parsed directly:

 ```rust
 let string = StringLiteral::parse(input)?;